RakhithJK/roundcube-roundcubemail-wiki/Dev-Releases.md

 git push --tags
 ```

-The differences between branches and tags are the following:

- * branch may be "patched" or "hotfixed"
- * a tag is just a snapshot and may not be altered
- * tags are signed with GPG
- * tags are the basis for publishing releases on github

-## 4. Publising the release files
+## 4. Publishing the release files

 The previously built release files are not published on Github under [releases](https://github.com/roundcube/roundcubemail/releases).
-Click the button "Draft a new relase" and then select the previously created
+Click the button "Draft a new relaase" and then select the previously created
 (signed) tag from the drop-down field.

 Give a release title "Roundcube Webmail x.y.z" and write a short summary of the